Prasadrenu/Convin-Assignment/README.md

    git clone https://github.com/Prasadrenu/Convin Assignment.git
-   cd daily_expenses or  Download zip files from the repository
+   or  Download zip files from the repository

 3.Create and Activate a Virtual Environment